jheddings/beaglebone/README.md

 make install
 ```

 See [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) for customizing the installation.
-Parameters be be optionally passed to `Makefile.PL` to alter the behavior.
+Parameters may be optionally passed to `Makefile.PL` to alter the behavior.
 The most common parameter to set is `INSTALL_BASE` which sets the top of the installation target.

 ### Self-Installer